Introducing early systems thinkers (and others)

 Many systems thinkers have addressed system change by borrowing or adapting the biological ideas of homeostasis and evolution.

-Given the importance of these two ideas, it is strongly recommended you start by reading this short preface The origins of systems thinking.
+Given the importance of these two ideas, it is strongly recommended you start by reading this short preface Stability and change in entities and systems.

 Herbert Spencer (1820 to 1903) was an English philosopher, biologist, anthropologist, sociologist, and liberal political theorist.